 What if I miss rehearsal?

-Do I have to wear a cap and gown at Commencement?
+Do I have to wear a cap and gown?

 Yes, you must wear a cap and gown.
 Graduates of one-year certificate and two-year degree programs wear black.
 Caps and gowns are available at the Campus Store beginning in May.

 New caps and gowns are only available for purchase.
 You may check with the Admissions & Student Resource Center about renting gently used caps and gowns.
 The tassel can be purchased at the Campus Store for used caps.

 The only cost to participate is the purchase of a cap and gown for approximately $37 from the BTC Campus Store.
 Caps, gowns, and tassels will be available for purchase in mid-May.
 Purchase your gown before Commencement day because it will need ironing.
 Campus Store hours are Monday–Thursday 7:30 AM– 7:00 PM and Friday 7:30 AM– 3:30 PM; closed all college holidays.

 Can I participate in the Commencement Ceremony in June if I am not completing my program until August?

 Yes.
 If you are within 12 credits of graduation at the end of Spring Quarter and plan on completing those credits summer term, you can participate in the June Commencement.